Volunteer at North – Maple Grove Hospital

 Unfortunately, not at this time.

 Volunteers work to assist staff as the staff members provide direct care.
-While you may interact with customers and guests in your volunteer role, you will not provide any direct care measures.
+While you may interact with patients and visitors in your volunteer role, you will not provide any direct care measures.

 Applications are maintained for one year.
 If after one year the individual has not progressed in the process of becoming a volunteer the application is deleted from our system or shredded.
 You do not need to submit more than one application unless a year has lapsed since your last submission.
 You also do not need to submit a new application if you move from junior to adult volunteer status.